icbi-lab/nextNEOpi/README.md

 ### 1.2 Analysis tools and software packages

 The pipeline will install almost all required tools via Singularity images or conda environments.
-If preferred one can also use local installations of all tools (ont recommended, please see `Manual installation` at the end of this document)
+If preferred one can also use local installations of all tools (not recommended, please see `Manual installation` at the end of this document)

 The software that needs to be present on the system is **Java** (minimum version 8), **Nextflow** (see above), **Singularity**, **Conda** (optional).